 Frequently Asked Questions

-A: A latex allergy involves an immune system response with symptoms like hives, respiratory issues, or anaphylaxis, while latex sensitivity typically presents as contact dermatitis with redness, itching, and dry patches.
+A latex allergy involves an immune system response with symptoms like hives, respiratory issues, or anaphylaxis, while latex sensitivity typically appears as skin irritation, including redness, itching, or dryness.
 Both conditions require avoiding latex gloves, but allergies pose more serious health risks and require immediate medical attention if exposed.

-A: Yes, powder-free nitrile gloves are strongly recommended because the powder in traditional gloves absorbs latex proteins and chemical accelerators, then disperses them into the air and onto your skin.
-Even in nitrile gloves, powder can carry manufacturing residues that trigger contact dermatitis in sensitive individuals.
+Yes, powder-free nitrile gloves are strongly recommended because the powder in traditional gloves absorbs latex proteins and chemical accelerators, then disperses them into the air and onto your skin.
+Even in nitrile gloves, powder can carry manufacturing residues that can irritate sensitive skin.

-A: Proper fit is crucial measure your dominant hand's circumference at the widest point (excluding thumb) and match to manufacturer sizing charts.
+Proper fit is crucial.
+Measure your dominant hand's circumference at the widest point (excluding thumb) and match to manufacturer sizing charts.
 Gloves should fit snugly without restricting movement or causing hand fatigue, as both too-tight and too-loose gloves increase friction and sweating that worsen skin conditions.

-A: Higher-quality gloves typically use superior manufacturing processes that reduce chemical residues, ensure consistent thickness, and minimize defects all factors that significantly impact skin reactions.
+Higher-quality gloves typically use superior manufacturing processes that reduce chemical residues, ensure consistent thickness, and minimize defects; all factors that significantly impact skin reactions.
 While cost shouldn't be the only factor, premium hypoallergenic gloves often justify their price through better skin tolerance and durability.